stephanbalthasar/EUCapML-Mentor/README.md

 ## 🧭 Architecture Overview

-EUCapML Mentor is built from three conceptual layers:
+The App is built from three conceptual layers:

 ### **1. Engines (top‑level orchestration)**
 These implement the high‑level behaviours: